catchorg/Catch2/docs/test-fixtures.md

 in single `TEMPLATE_TEST_CASE_METHOD` or `TEMPLATE_PRODUCT_TEST_CASE_METHOD`,
 the limit is very high and should not be encountered in practice._

-## Signature-based parametrised test fixtures
+## Signature-based parameterised test fixtures

 > [Introduced](https://github.com/catchorg/Catch2/issues/1609) in Catch2 2.8.0.